Mardi Gras in Louisiana

 TANGIPAHOA PARISH

-Attend the Annual Krewe of Omega Mardi Gras Parade celebrating marching bands and crazy floats in a family-friendly zone.
+Attend the annual Krewe of Omega Mardi Gras parade, celebrating talented marching bands and beautifully decorated floats in a family-friendly zone.

 Vermilion Parish